AMVI Cuff Materials — Sterling Silver, Black Rhodium, Green Sapphire, Satin Finish — Atelier CPII

 Surface

-Under a desk lamp or in direct sun, the cuff reads the same.
-That consistency is what makes it genuinely all-day wearable.
-It does not demand controlled light to look correct.
+This is the surface logic of fine watchmaking.
+Nothing flashes.
+Under a desk lamp or in direct sun, the object reads the same.
 The form is always visible.
 The surface never competes with it.

 Legible in any light.
 That is the standard.